fltk/test-only/README.OSX.txt

 Oct 24 2010 - matt: restructured entire document and verified instructions Dec 19 2010 - Manolo: corrected typos
 Dec 29 2010 - Manolo: removed reference to AudioToolbox.framework that's no longer needed
-Feb 24 2011 - Manolo: architecture flags are not propagated to the fltk-config script.
+Feb 24 2011 - Manolo: architecture flags are not propagated to the fltk3-config script.